 2013: Flavor Lab: A Sense of Place on the Plate – coordinated by Karla Cook, a series of 14 dinners for Mathey College freshmen by Chef Craig Shelton, a James Beard award winner, and featuring local, seasonal and organic ingredients.
 Some pix here.

-2011: AlumniCorps Seminar, “Sustainable Food and Public Health,” moderated by Gordon Douglas MD ’55, with panelists David Benzaquen and Nancy Easton
+2011: AlumniCorps Seminar, “Sustainable Food and Public Health,” moderated by Gordon Douglas MD ’55, with panelists David Benzaquen and Nancy Easton, PU alum and Executive Director and Co-Founder of Wellness in the Schools (@wellnessintheschools).

 FEB 2011: Op-ed of Tim Searchinger, How Biofuels Contribute to the Food Crisis, published in the Washington Post